fleshmetal/extendedstreamingtools/readme.md

 ```bash
 conda create --name seshenv --file requirements.txt
 ```
-Note that there are a bucnh of unused libaries not used in this repo.
+Note that there are a bunch of unused libaries not used in this repo.
 This is to be cleaned up later.

 After you have created the enviroment, activate it: